Am I a candidate for dental implants?

 Dental implants are for people who are missing one, several, or all of their teeth.
 Most of these people will qualify for teeth implants with a few exceptions.
 The patient must be in good overall and oral health.
 The implant process will involve surgical procedures so the patient must be in good enough health to undergo that.

 Dr. Brenda Paulen will want to know the complete oral health history and will also want to know if the patient is a smoker, has diabetes, what their medications are, and how often they consume alcohol.
-They must also have adequate bone density to make sure it is strong enough to even hold implants.
+They must also have the adequate bone density to make sure it is strong enough to even hold implants.

 Insufficient bone density will cause the implants to loosen over time and they may fall out.
 Dr. Paulen will discuss these things and do a complete examination of your mouth at her Sandy Springs, GA dentist office before determining if you qualify for dental implants.